 - Behaving decently.
 Members are honest and loyal.
-They’re respectful in their interactions with other alliance members and can be trusted by other people in EVE.
+They’re respectful in their interactions with other corporation and alliance members and can be trusted by other people in EVE.

 - Low drama.
 We don’t tolerate trolls or intentional troublemakers.
 Fun, yes!
 Drama, no!

 What do all these nice phrases actually add up to?

 EVE is a dark and dysfunctional universe, but that does not mean that we have to be dysfunctional people or organisations ourselves.
 We aim to uphold standards of personal conduct amongst our members which permit us to play the game in an effective but enjoyable way.
 While people should have their say, drama is to be avoided.